chernyaevantont-tech/footpath-backend-monolith/MOBILE_CLIENT_GUIDE.md

 - `PUT /places/{id}/approve` - Approve a place (moderator/admin only)
 - `PUT /places/{id}/reject` - Reject a place (moderator/admin only)

+The Place object returned by these APIs now includes:
+- `creatorId` - The ID of the user who proposed the place
+- `moderatorId` - The ID of the moderator who approved/rejected the place (null if pending)

 #### Friends APIs
 - `GET /friends` - Get list of friends
 - `POST /friends/requests` - Send friend request